craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes June 18 24.md

 Perhaps you've come to pay a fine, or visit a relative.
 Perhaps you've come looking for work.
 In any case, you have come to the Garrison with intention.
 It was not your intention to come to view a prison break.

-As the summer sun shines upon you, a second source of heat protrudes f
+As the summer sun shines upon you, a second source of heat protrudes from inside the Garrison, and your surroundings are shaken and rocked by the blast.

+A bomb just went off at the Enforcer's Garrison.
+And you were all right here.

 ### What does the World Know?